makrai/notes/zhou2106-finetune-bert-acl22.md

       away from each other, thus introducing large separating regions
-      * Rather than simply scaling the points, clusters move in different directions and with different extents (measured by Euclidean distance) Overall, these clusters become distant compared to the untuned representation.
-We conjecture that the enlarged region between groups admits a bigger set of classifiers that can separate them, leading to better generalization (§4.3)
+      * Rather than simply scaling the points, clusters move in different directions and with different extents (measured by Euclidean distance)
+      * Overall, these clusters become distant compared to the untuned representation
+      * We conjecture that the enlarged region between groups admits a bigger set of classifiers that can separate them => better generaliz (§4.3)
-    * We verify our distance hypothesis by investigating the effect of fine-tuning across tasks.
-We observe that fine-tuning for related tasks can also provide useful signal for the target task by altering the distances between clusters representing different labels (§4.4)
+    * We verify our distance hypothesis by investigating the effect of fine-tuning across tasks
+      * fine-tuning for related tasks can also provide useful signal for the target task by altering the distances between clusters representing different labels (§4.4)
-  3. Finally, fine-tuning does not change the higher layers arbitrarily.
-This confirms previous findings
+  3. Finally, fine-tuning does not change the higher layers arbitrarily
+    * confirms previous findings
     * fine-tuning largely preserves the relative positions of the label clusts, while reconfiguring the space to adjust for downstream tasks (§4.5)
     * fine-tuning only “slightly” changes higher layers